 After training or a game of Netball, you should start with a gentle jog, allowing your heart rate, blood pressure and reparatory rate to slowly start returning back to normal in a controlled manner.

 A gentle jog should then be followed by some static stretches, as they help reduce muscle tension and enhances flexibility after a game.
 Stretching also helps maintain the blood flow to the muscle to bring fresh nutrient to the area and remove waste products, helping your muscles to recover.

-For more tips and advice, or to discuss any Netball-related pain and discomfort you’d like treatment for, please don’t hesitate to get in touch with the clinic to book a free physiotherapy consultation.
+For more tips and advice, or to discuss any Netball-related pain and discomfort you’d like treatment for, please don’t hesitate to get in touch with the clinic to book a complimentary physiotherapy consultation.